 Inspiring and harnessing public input and opinions is a pivotal and prominent part of planning and community development.
 All such activities require building at least a modest relationship with individuals and stakeholder groups and depends upon a level of trust that may or may not be present at the start of the process.
 As a result, engaging residents and stakeholders in short- or long-term planning processes is an often arduous activity that requires concentrated and sustained commitment from both planning practitioners and community members.
 This is challenging when there is plenty of time, but especially so with time-limited opportunities.
-If there is no relationship between the community and those presenting the opportunity, then building a relationship and trust must occur quickly.
-This guidebook explores some of the challenges associated with creating a relationship and building trust in two lowincome minority neighborhoods in Flint, MI around water quality issues within a short period of time.
+If there is no relationship and trust must occur quickly.
+This guidebook explores some of the challenges associated with creating a relationship and building trust in two low-income minority neighborhoods in Flint, MI around water quality issues within a short period of time.